eExpertise/eExpertise/README.md

-# TrueAmbition001.github.io
+# eExpertise

-TrueAmbition001.github.io is the official Github repository of eExpertise, computer tips and lectures, tailored to you.
+eExpertise is the official Github repository of well, eExpertise, providing you with computer tips and lectures, tailored to your preferences

 send all questions and such to kaiishiu.2003@gmail.com